 Ticket to Ride is for seniors who love travel and adventure.
 It is a game that will help them reminisce about their vacation moments when they were still young, particularly to cities and sites in North America.
 If you are looking for the perfect travel-themed board game for them, then this one is a good option.

-In this game, the goal of each player is to connect the railway routes uniting the cities of North America by matching train cards, as well as finishing objectives and accomplishing missions.
-Designed for two to five players, this board game has around 30 to 60 minutes of playtime.
+In this game, each player's goal is to connect the railway routes uniting the cities of North America by matching train cards, finishing objectives, and accomplishing missions.
+This board game is designed for two to five players and has around 30 to 60 minutes of playtime.

 We recommend this game for the elderly because it helps keep their brains active and clear.
-Moreover, it is a game they can play with their grandkids whilst educating them about the cities and places in North America.
+Moreover, it is a game they can play with their grandkids while educating them about North America's cities and places.

 Pros